A multivitamin-multimineral supplement can fill inmicronutrient gaps in your diet.

 What about other studies that appear to show vitamin supplements cause harm?
 Those studies often suffer from the same flaws as the Iowa study.
 Take, for example, a frequently-cited analysis of 68 antioxidant supplement trials that was published in the Journal of the American Medical Association.
 (10) That study found that taking beta carotene and vitamin A and E supplements increased the risk of dying.
 But most of the studies included in the analysis were done in people who already had some type of serious illness.
 It was also impossible to compare interventions because the types of supplements, the dosages taken, and the length of time they were taken varied so widely in the studies.

 In reality, there is little solid evidence to support the idea that multivitamins or modest doses of individual nutrients increase the risk for major diseases or early death.
-And many studies show just the opposite—that multivitamin supplements may protect us from major illnesses such as heart disease, and colon and breast cancer.
+(19) And many studies show just the opposite—that multivitamin supplements may protect us from major illnesses such as heart disease, colon cancer, and breast cancer.
 One recent study found that women who took multivitamins for more than 15 years had lower odds of developing colorectal cancer that those who never took multivitamins, and also had lower odds of developing precancerous growths in the large intestine (adenomas).
 (11) Other studies have shown that adequate folate is associated with lower risks of coronary heart disease.
 (12) Among women who drink alcohol, multivitamin users also had a lower risk of breast cancer, and folic acid (the synthetic form of folate) from the multivitamins seemed to be responsible for this protection.
 (13) Both studies on folate were done before foods were fortified with folic acid, which may have made multivitamin supplements even more important.

 Of course, high doses of any supplement have the potential to cause harm.
 Too much iron for instance, can lead to organ damage, especially in men and postmenopausal women who generally do not require iron supplements.
 The Health Professionals Follow-Up Study also found that men who took high dose zinc supplements (more than 100 milligrams/day), or took zinc supplements for a long period of time, were at greater risk for prostate cancer than men who did not take any zinc supplements.
 (14) It’s a worrisome finding that merits more investigation.
 Other prospective studies on zinc supplements have not seen evidence of such harm, however, study participants did not take quite as high doses of zinc.
 (15) A randomized trial designed to test supplements to prevent eye disease gave participants a slightly lower dose of zinc supplements—80 milligrams/day—and found that taking these supplements reduced the risk of dying.
 (16)